 - PVA Spinal Cord Research Foundation (PVA Research Foundation) a nonprofit corporation established to support research related to spinal cord injury or disease.
 All PVA Research Foundation funds are designated for use in research related to the problems of paralysis, with certain contributions restricted by the donors for such use. - PVA Spinal Cord Injury Education and Training Foundation (PVA Education Foundation) a nonprofit corporation organized and operated for scientific, charitable, and educational purposes to contribute to the education and training of health professionals specializing in spinal cord dysfunction and for any related purposes permitted under law. - 801 18th Street Associates (801) a joint venture established in 1981 for the purpose of owning and operating PVA's national headquarters building.
 PVA holds 99% interest, and an affiliate Paralysis Society of America (PSA), holds a 1% interest.
-PSA ceased operations on September 30, 2000, except for its ownership interest in 801. - Vaughan Chapter (Vaughan) and Zia Chapter (Zia) Paralyzed Veterans of America both chapters are nonprofit corporations operated for the purpose of furthering the needs of the veteran, his/her dependents and all catastrophically disabled through programs of service, education, medical research and elimination of architectural barriers.
-Further, Vaughan and Zia are committed to take those actions necessary to improve the quality of life and to protect the rights of spinal cord injured or neurologically impaired veterans through: veterans benefits protection; advocacy; legislation; sports and recreation; hospital liaison and spinal cord research.
-Effective October 1, 2012, PVA took over control of Vaughan as the chapter no longer had a Board of Directors and therefore, PVA assumed decision making authority to continue to meet the needs of the veterans served.
-As of July 1, 2018, Vaughan reestablished an independent governing body and again became an independent chapter.
+PSA ceased operations on September 30, 2000, except for its ownership interest in 801.
+This association was a defunct company and was closed as of June 30, 2021.
+The building and land were transferred to PVA.